PM Modi meets Turkish President Erdogan; discuss ways to deepen bilateral cooperation in diverse sectors | Politics

 ''Leaders reviewed bilateral relations and appreciated recent gains in bilateral trade.
 Also exchanged views on regional & global developments,'' he tweeted.

-The Turkish President, a close ally of Pakistan, had repeatedly referred to the Kashmir issue in his address at the UN General Assembly sessions.
+The ties between India and Turkey were strained in 2020 when the Turkish President, a close ally of Pakistan, referred to the Kashmir issue in his address at the UN General Assembly session.
+He has repeatedly referred to the Kashmir issue.

 India in the past termed his remarks as “completely unacceptable”, saying Turkiye should learn to respect the sovereignty of other nations and reflect on its own policies more deeply.